radixdlt/official-examples/step-by-step/02-hello-token-explained/README.md

 # 1. Hello Token, Explained

-A good "Hello, World!" example provides the simplest possible piece of code to understand the basics of a new language.
-However, Scrypto isn't just a typical language – it is specialized for the management of assets on a decentralized network.
-So rather than just printing "Hello, World!" to a console, our example will hand out a token!
-Hopefully you'll get a taste of how asset-oriented programming with Scrypto for DeFi works.
+After using the Hello package in the last example I'm sure you'll want to better understand what you just did.
+Here we give you an explanation and hopefully you'll get a taste of how asset-oriented programming with Scrypto for DeFi works.

-What follows is an explanation of the example.
+What follows is an explanation of the package.

 - [File Structure](#file-structure)
 - [Blueprint](#blueprint)